 Anal cancer.
 Symptoms may include pain in the anal area, bleeding, itching, a change in bowel habits, or a lump in the area.

 Lung cancer.
-Symptoms include severe coughing, which may bring up blood; chest pain; trouble breathing; fatigue; and weight loss.
+Symptoms can include severe coughing, which may bring up blood; chest pain; trouble breathing; fatigue; and weight loss.

-Treatment for AIDS-related lymphoma may include the use of anti-HIV drugs, chemotherapy, and radiation.
+Treatment for AIDS-related lymphoma may include the use of anti-HIV medicines, chemotherapy, and radiation.
 Treatment for cervical cancer often begins with a small procedure to remove the cancer.
 In some cases, chemotherapy, radiation, and/or surgery to remove the uterus and other tissues may be necessary as well.
 Surgery, chemotherapy, and radiation are also used to treat anal and lung cancers.

 Not sharing needles or syringes with other people